With the growing popularity of t'ai chi, chi kung and Chinese

 T'ai Chi Ch'uan, A Simplified Method of Calisthenics for Health and Self Defense (Berkeley: North Atlantic Press, 1981)

-T'ai Chi ch'uan, the Supreme Ultimate Exercise for Health, Sport and Self-Defense, by Cheng Man-Ching and Robert W. Smith (Rutland, VT: Charles Tuttle & Co.)
+T'ai Chi Ch'uan, the Supreme Ultimate Exercise for Health, Sport and Self-Defense, by Cheng Man-Ching and Robert W. Smith (Rutland, Vermont: Charles Tuttle & Co.)

 T'ai Chi - Ten minutes To Health, Chia Siew Pang, Goh Ewe Hock (Sebastopol, CA: CRCS Publications) -- (*Best illustrated manual teaching the Yang Short Form.)